pramishpoudel/pramishpoudel/README.md

 ## 🚀 About Me
 - 📚  IT Assistance officer at Espot Nepal(Newroad,Kathmandu)
 - 💻 Skilled in Python,JavaScript, Data Science and Web Development (React )
 - 📊 Data Science Intern @ Sipayala Info Tech
+- 📊 Public Speaking and Presentation @ Nobel PCB learning
 - 🌍 Interested in research, innovation, and connecting with organizations

 ---